This post was most recently updated on December 5th, 2019

 And no, you can’t waterproof them, no matter how much product you spray on.
 Water-resistant does not waterproof make!
 Wear them in the slushy cold streets & not only will your feet be cold, wet & uncomfortable, but you’ll have ruined a perfectly

-If you need to wear your sheepskin boots in the snow, opt for a completely waterproof & treated suede that can endure the harsh winter weather conditions.
+Need to wear sheepskin shoes resembling UGGs in the snow?
+Opt for a completely waterproof & treated suede that can endure the harsh winter weather conditions.
 Such as these EMU Australia waterproof sheepskin boots that I’ve reviewed & styled here.

 3. Rainboots.
 Yes, those Hunter Boots too!

 It kills me when people post their Hunter-boots-immersed-in-snow Instagram pics with an “It’s so cold” & “Winter sucks!” caption.
 No sh*t Shirley, you’re wearing boots meant for rain & puddles.
 RAIN+Boots.
 Get it?

 I don’t care how many sock inserts you stuff into these puppies; unless you’re wearing specifically designed winterized rubber boots (like my favorite MoovBoot pair) your feet will freeze.
 But most importantly for you, your boots will crack.
 Yep, true that.

 The actual rubber these rainboots are made from (including the ubiquitous Hunters) aren’t physically constructed for sub-zero temperatures.
 Wear them in Toronto or elsewhere in windchill degrees & you’re one move from throwing your $200 boots away.

 Which would be such a shame, as they’re oh-so fashionable & whatnot.
 So don’t be a dunce, k?
 Save them for Spring & Fall or those very mild slushy days where warmth & cracking rubber won’t be an issue.

 4. Suede Shoes in the Snow